 Practical Info

 Arrived in San Francisco, we visited as the first thing the Visitor Information Center to get a booklet with discount coupons for accommodation and other stuff.
-Doing so, we saved some percents on the list rates of hotels/motels along the way -not only for the no-name ones, but also for the well known chains.
-The second tip: do get the booklet from information center if you want to save some money.
+Doing so, we saved some percent on the list rates of hotels/motels along the way -not only for the no-name ones but also for the well-known chains.
+The second tip: do get the booklet from the information center if you want to save some money.

 PS: If you have read this long post until here, a huge thank you!
 And please excuse the shitty photos taken with my old point-and-shoot Canon Ixus 75 camera.